 - Adapter Engine: It acts as a connector to connect the integration engine to SAP systems and other systems.

-- Message Processing Technique by PI: To access data from SAP and Non-SAP application this techniques is used.
-SAP PI uses intermediate document like IDoc to Flat files to transfer their data.
+- Message Processing Technique by PI: To access data from SAP and Non-SAP application this technique is used.
+SAP PI uses intermediate documents like IDoc to Flat files to transfer their data.

-- Design: Process Integration (PI) uses integration repository to design message structure
+- Design: Process Integration (PI) uses an integration repository to design message structure

 - Configuration: Integration Directory (ID) is used to configure technical parameters for objects created in IR ( Integration Repository)

-- Message Processing: Once the IDOC is activated in SAP system, PI takes in charge and convert messages into XML format for its internal processing
+- Message Processing: Once the IDOC is activated in the SAP system, PI takes charge and convert messages into XML format for its internal processing

-- Message Monitoring: The messages can be monitored and traced using "Run Time Workbench".
-This tool can be useful in monitoring sender and receiver adapters, Outgoing and Incoming messages, End to End monitoring of complete scenario and error traces.
+- Message Monitoring: The messages can be monitored and tracked using "Run Time Workbench".
+This tool can be useful in monitoring sender and receiver adapters, Outgoing and Incoming messages, End to End monitoring of complete scenario,s and error traces.

 Connectivity: Proxy Framework & Adapter Framework